-Dwayne Durham, Director of Pardee UNC Health Care’s Sports Medicine Department and Athletic Trainer at East Henderson High School, shared an event that happened at East Henderson during football practice earlier this season.
+Dwayne Durham, Director of Pardee UNC Health Care’s Sports Medicine Department and Athletic Trainer at East Henderson High School, shared an event that happened at an East Henderson High School football practice.

 Nancy Burns knows first-hand how important it is for Pardee Hospital to have a strong cardiology program.
-Two years ago Nancy’s husband Dick had a cardiac event and was able to be stabilized at Pardee before being rushed to Mission Hospital for extensive surgery.
+Her husband Dick experienced a cardiac event and was stabilized at Pardee Hospital before being rushed to Mission Hospital in Asheville for extensive surgery.
 Nancy described the travel to Asheville as one of the most nerve wracking drives of her life.
 Thankfully, Dick made a full recovery and now she and Dick are once again leading active lives.

-Early detection of potential heart disease, just like early detection of cancer, can mean receiving treatment sooner with better results.
+Early detection of potential heart disease, just like early detection of cancer, results in receiving treatment sooner with better results.
 The GE Case V6.7 with Treadmill and EKG provides a non-invasive cardiac stress test for people with suggestive symptoms of heart disease.
 Pardee UNC Health Care takes the approach of “least invasive first” to treating patients with potential heart disease.
-If the initial set of tests return with normal results but the patient has signs symptomatic of a heart condition, the stress test, paired with exercising, could mean the difference between life and death.
-This piece of equipment is the standard throughout the UNC Health Care system so our patients will receive the same level of testing and treatment as they would at every UNC hospital.
+If the initial set of tests return with normal results, but the patient has signs symptomatic of a heart condition, the stress test paired with exercising can mean the difference between life and death.
+This piece of equipment is the standard throughout the UNC Health Care system.
+Pardee patients will receive the same level of testing and treatment as they would at every UNC hospital.
 Your gift could help save a life.